3 Data Visualisation

 There are nearly endless ways to customise ggplots.
 We’ll cover a few of the basic customisations here.

-We should definitely put the line in front of the points, but the points are still a bit dark.
+For our scatterplot, We should definitely put the line in front of the points, but the points are still a bit dark.
 If you want to change the overall style of a geom, you can set the arguments colour, alpha, shape, size and linetype inside the geom function.
-There are many different values that you can set these to; Appendix J) gives details of these.
-Play around with different values below and figure out what the default values are for shape and size.
+There are many different values that you can set these to; Appendix F gives details of these.

 geom_point(colour = "dodgerblue",